Zyron-Official/FileTree/README.md

 ### 2.2.
 Initialization and Loading

-**1. Create an Instance:** Instantiate a FileTree object, providing the root directory:
+**1. Create an Instance:** Instantiate a `FileTree` object, providing the root directory:

 ```kotlin
 val fileTree = FileTree(this, "/storage/emulated/0")
 ```

-**2. Load the Tree:** Call the loadTree() method to load the initial file tree structure.
+**2. Load the Tree:** Call the `loadFileTree()` method to load the initial file tree structure.
 This will load the root directory and its immediate children:

 ```kotlin
 fileTree.loadFileTree()
 ```
 ### 2.3.
 UI Integration

-This step involves integrating the ```FileTree``` library with your IDE's UI framework.
+This step involves integrating the `FileTree` library with your IDE's UI framework.
 The specific implementation will vary depending on your chosen UI framework.
-Below are examples for common frameworks:
+Below are common frameworks with basic examples:

 - **Android View-Based (Android/Kotlin/Java):** Use `RecyclerView` to display your `FileTree` data.

     Docs [Getting Sarted](docs/integration/Android.md)

-- **Jetpack Compose (Android/Kotlin):** Define a composable that renders the file tree using your ```FileTree``` data.
+- **Jetpack Compose (Android/Kotlin):** Define a composable that renders the file tree using your `FileTree` data.

     Docs [Getting Sarted](docs/integration/Android-Jetpack-Compose.md)

-- **Swing (Java):** Use a JTree component and create a custom TreeModel that uses the FileTreeNode data from your ```FileTree``` object.
+- **Swing (Java):** Use a `JTree` component and create a custom TreeModel that uses the `FileTreeNode` data from your `FileTree` object.

     Docs [Getting Sarted](docs/integration/Java-Swing.md)

-- **SWT (Java):** Similar to Swing, use a TreeViewer and a custom TreeContentProvider to map your FileTreeNode data.
+- **SWT (Java):** Similar to Swing, use a `TreeViewer` and a custom `TreeContentProvider` to map your `FileTreeNode` data.

     Docs [Getting Sarted](docs/integration/Java-SWT.md)

 ### 2.4.
 Event Handling

-The ```FileTree``` library provides events that you can use to react to user actions within the file tree:
+The `FileTree` library provides events that you can use to react to user actions within the file tree:

-**File Operations Completion:** Get notified when file operations (copy, paste, delete, etc.) are completed.

 Handle these events in your IDE's logic to perform actions like opening files, displaying properties, or refreshing UI elements.